 Since the 22nd of October, hundreds of thousands of Poles have been protesting in response to a decision by the country’s highest court to outlaw abortions in instances where a foetus is diagnosed with a severe and irreversible birth defect, deciding this is unconstitutional.
 In recent years such procedures made up about 96% of legal abortions in Poland, where abortion on demand has not been available for decades.
 The public are furious about this draconian change to the law, and also the timing and manner in which it was done: not via Parliament, but through a government-captured court during a pandemic, when gatherings are prohibited.

 I left Poland 19 years ago, but I cannot put into words how mad this makes me.
 More than any other issue, even fracking.
 Imagine not being able to decide about your body or your life.
 Having a child, caring for a child is a job for life!
 It is a monumental task that impacts everything.
 Now imagine that the child you’re (or your partner) is carrying is severely and irreversibly disabled and that it might not even survive birth.
 But you have to carry it and you have to give birth to it.
+And you might die in the process.
 You don’t have a choice because someone decided you shouldn’t.
 That is torture.
-Nothing less.
+If not worse.